tabarra/txAdmin/dev_notes.md

 /kick <mention>

 > Soon™ (hopefully the next update)
+- [ ] adapt kick messages to use some basic HTML formatting and 🆃🆇🅰🅳🅼🅸🅽
+- [ ] check why scheduled restarts are not kicking players
 - [ ] add sv endpoint to say the whitelist/banlist usage
 - [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
 - [ ] break player page into `Players` and `Player Access`